How Long To Keep Insurance Records in Colorado

 It doesn’t matter if you have a mortgage or not, maintaining a homeowners insurance policy on your home is paramount.
 For some, a great way to save money is to avoid monthly premiums.
 Here’s why that can be a very costly decision:

 • The average home in Colorado costs well over $500,000 to purchase.
-If you suffer a major or total loss, buying another home is a costly endeavor most would have issues accomplishing without financial hardships.
+If you suffer a major or total loss, buying another home is a costly endeavor, and most would have issues accomplishing it without financial hardships.

 • Furthermore, you’ll erase your equity.
 Real estate continues to be a major part of building wealth for Americans and a major loss will take much more than your place of refuge away.